Owenism: Canada

 Owenism was introduced to Upper Canada (now Ontario) in 1835 by the Rev. Thaddeus Osgood, a Montreal-based evangelical minister.
 Osgood returned to London in 1829.
 Deep in debt, he was unable to return to Canada, and spent the succeeding five years preaching in London's workhouses and prisons.
 It was in this working class milieu that Osgood met and debated with Robert Owen.
-Although attracted by the “home colony” model of poverty relief, Osgood was offended by Owens’ anti-religious rhetoric.
-Drawing on Owenism, rather than Owen, Osgood proposed to found “Relief Unions” for the poor when he finally returned to Canada in 1835.
+Although attracted by the "home colony" model of poverty relief, Osgood was offended by Owens’ anti-religious rhetoric.
+Drawing on Owenism, rather than Owen, Osgood proposed to found "Relief Unions" for the poor when he finally returned to Canada in 1835.
 Through Osgood's influence, Robert Owens’ ideas were widely debated in Toronto.
 Osgood's proposal elicited support from across Upper Canada in early 1836, and petitions for the Relief Union's incorporation were sent to the Assembly and Legislative Council.
 Significantly, Osgood's plan was proposed at the same time as the new Lt.
 Governor, Sir Francis Bond Head was arriving in Toronto.
 Bond Head was an Assistant Poor Law Administrator, and intent on imposing workhouses for the poor, not Owenite colonies.

 Acknowledgements

-Last paragraph of Chapter III in The Communist Manifesto Marx mentions that ″The Owenites in England, and the Fourierists in France, respectively, oppose the Chartists and Reformists."
+In Chapter III of The Communist Manifesto, Karl Marx analyzes Owenism as a species of utopian socialism that developed in the "early undeveloped period" of the struggle between the bourgeoisie and proletariat— and that formerly put out literature "full of the most valuable materials for the enlightenment of the working class".
+However, Marx interprets Owenism as having, by the time of his writing in 1848, parted ways with Chartism to become a "reactionary sect" that is "compelled to appeal to the feelings and purses of the bourgeois class" to receive the funding necessary for utopian communities or other projects.
+Remaining advocates of Owenism, claims Marx, now "violently oppose all political action on the part of the working class" such as Chartist advocacy for extension of suffrage; ″The Owenites in England, and the Fourierists in France, respectively, oppose the Chartists and Reformists."